microsoft/PowerPlatformConnectors/certified-connectors/Azure Communication Services Email/README.md

-## Azure Communication Services Email Connector
+## Azure Communication Services Email

 Azure Communication Services Email is a new primitive that facilitates high volume transactional, bulk and marketing emails on the Azure Communication Services platform and will enable Application-to-Person (A2P) use cases.
 You can read more about Email in Azure Communication Services [here](https://docs.microsoft.com/en-us/azure/communication-services/concepts/email/email-overview).